simonpalmqvist/2dv515/a2/README.md

 ### Dev

-Run `npm run watch -- -p 3000` to start client dev server, requests are proxied on to port 8080.
+Run `npm run dev -- -p 3000` to start client dev server, requests are proxied on to port 8080.

 ## Server